micmejia/bible-dump/AMPC/Luke/Luke 21.md

-Truly I tell you, this generation ([^j]those living at that definite period of time) will not perish _and_ pass away until all has taken place.
+Truly I tell you, this generation (those living at that definite period of time) will not perish _and_ pass away until all has taken place.